Top 5 Things to Do in Antigua and Barbuda

 Shirley Heights Lookout

 If there is anything you do on a Sunday in Antigua, make sure that it includes the weekly barbeque party at Shirley Heights.
-This was one of the top things that locals recommended to do!
+This was one of the top things that locals recommended doing!
 Situated at an elevated point where you can enjoy the view of Falmouth Harbour and English Harbour, this restored military lookout is one of the iconic points on the island.

 Every Sunday you can find locals and tourists alike, enjoying regional live music and some of the BEST food on the island!
 While you’re there making friends, there are several vantage points to catch a memorable sunset and more than enough photo opportunities.